 As of the evening of December 18, 2019, an admin in the Wargus Christi Discord server posted that the group was “still around and as active as ever, just need to figure out a new vetting system to keep our friends and family safe from those who seek our harm.
 Especially with all the lies and agitation being spread about at the moment.”

 Wargus Christi is likely not the only neo-nazi group Jack Captein has been involved with.
-According to statements he has made on a podcast called the Yellcast, he is also a member of the Dominion Movement, a white supremacist group active in New Zealand that reportedly went underground after the Christchurch mosque shootings in March 2019.
+According to statements he has made on a podcast called the Yellcast, he is also a member of Dominion Movement, a white supremacist group active in New Zealand that reportedly went underground after the Christchurch mosque shootings in March 2019.
+(Reporters Florence Kerr and Thomas Manch at Stuff also confirmed that Captein was a “co-founder” of Dominion Movement, using the alias ‘Johann Wolfe’ in his role with the group.)
 According to sources familiar with the matter, Captein is also believed to be involved with Action Zealandia, another racist group active in the country.

 Wargus Christi has not responded to an inquiry sent to their Facebook page; their Facebook page and Discord server both appear to have been deleted shortly after we messaged them.

 Reached for comment via email, a representative of the New Zealand Defense Forces told Unicorn Riot,

 “The soldier arrested at Linton is the subject of a suppression order which forbids publication of any detail which might lead to their identification.
 We have no further comment.“